-- 3.13.1 Dangerous or repeated uncontrolled swing or fall. - 3.13.2 Repeated failure to use work-positioning lanyard. - 3.13.3 Failure to maintain a taut climbing system or climbing above the tie-in point. - 3.13.4 High-speed or dangerous descent. - 3.13.5 Any action or undertaking considered dangerous to the climber or others during the event
+- 5.2.1 Dangerous or repeated uncontrolled swing or fall. - 5.2.2 Repeated failure to use work-positioning lanyard. - 5.2.3 Failure to maintain a taut climbing system or climbing above the tie-in point. - 5.2.4 High-speed or dangerous descent. - 5.2.5 Any action or undertaking considered dangerous to the climber or others during the event - 5.2.6 Dropping a piece of equipment (judge's discretion depending on the safety related to the item). - 5.2.7 Repeated swearing (judge's discretion).

-3.14 Disqualification
+5.3 Disqualification

-- 3.14.1 Dropping a piece of equipment (judge's discretion depending on the safety related to the item). - 3.14.2 Any piece of equipment left in tree. - 3.14.3 Breaking of sizable branch (branch size to be decided prior to the event) - 3.14.4 Failure to remain tied in to the tree on at least one point of secured attachment. - 3.14.5 More than 5 minutes late for event. - 3.14.6 Misconduct (verbal or physical abuse of the public, judges, safety officer, technicians or organisers). - 3.14.7 If considered to be under the influence of drink or drugs or for other medical reasons deemed in any way unfit to carry out this event.
+- 5.3.1 Any piece of equipment left in tree. - 5.3.2 Breaking of sizable branch (branch size to be decided prior to the event). - 5.3.3 Failure to remain tied in to the tree on at least one point of secured attachment. - 5.3.4 More than 5 minutes late for event. - 5.3.5 Misconduct. (verbal or physical abuse of the public, judges, safety officer, technicians or organisers, other competitors, spectators). - 5.3.6 If considered to be under the influence of drink or drugs or for other medical reasons deemed in any way unfit to carry out this event.